1. Where exactly is the Library?

 Students can borrow:

-• 15 x Standard loans (or 25 x standard loans for research students)
+• 15 x Standard loans (or 25 standard loans for research students)

 • 8 x 7 day loans

-• 15 x items from School Resources (or 30 x if on placement or out in school)
+• 15 x items from School Resources (or 30 if on placement or out in school)

 • Standard loans are issued to you for 4 weeks.

-• 7 day loans are marked with a sticker to show their loan type.
+• 7 day loans are marked with a sticker to show that they will issue for 7 days.

 • 3 day loans are non-renewable.
 They are clearly marked with stickers to highlight this.